YunYang1994/pangolin/README.md

 ## About pangolin
-[Pangolin](https://github.com/stevenlovegrove/Pangolin) is a lightweight portable rapid development library for managing OpenGL display / interaction and abstracting video input.
-For convenience,  I start up a project implements a python binding for 3D visualization library Pangolin.
+[Pangolin](https://github.com/stevenlovegrove/Pangolin) is a lightweight portable rapid development library for managing OpenGL display / interaction and interaction.
+For convenience,  I start up a project to implement a python binding for 3D visualization library Pangolin.

 ## Required dependencies